crollo1/digi-me-react-frontend/README.md

 We created this project for our 3rd project for General Assembly Software Engineering Immersive course.
 We were tasked to build/create an app of our choosing using any of our previously learned skills and languages.

-Our team chose to use Ruby on Rails as our backend database for data storage.
+Our team chose to use React for our frontend.

 ## Logins: